qlik-oss/mira/README.md

 $ kubectl apply -f engine-service.yml
 ```

 The file [engine-service.yml](./k8s/engine-service.yml) show as example of how the engine pods are exposed as a service with a named port, `qix`.
 Each engine replica will appear in the _endpoints_ object that will be related to the service and Mira uses this information to list the engine instances.
-This should now be possible to retrieve with
+This list should now be possible to retrieve with

 ```sh
 $ curl http://$(minikube ip):31000/v1/engines
 ```

-Note that the example files here only provide a minimal setup in order to get Mira up and running in a Kubernetes cluster.
+Note that the example files here only provide a minimal setup in order to get Mira up and running with Kubernetes.
 In a production deployment, many other aspects must be considered.

 ### Non-Dockerized Node.js process
 For convenience and development purposes, Mira can be started as a non-Dockerized Node.js process.
 The _local_ and _swarm_ modes described above, still apply.